scipy/scipy/doc/source/tutorial/optimize.rst

     \end{bmatrix}
     \end{equation*}

 Next, let's consider the two equality constraints.
-These can be converted like:
+Showing zero weights explicitly, these are:

 .. math::
         2x_1 + 8x_2 + 1x_3 + 0x_4 &= 60\\
         4x_1 + 4x_2 + 0x_3 + 1x_4 &= 60\\

-These equations can be converted as matrix form:
+These equations can be converted to matrix form:

 .. math::
     A_{eq} x = b_{eq}\\